 Is Ottawa a buyer's market right now?

-At the citywide level, April 2026 data points to balanced market conditions.
+At the citywide level, May 2026 data points to balanced market conditions.
 Some segments may feel more buyer-friendly, especially where inventory is higher.

 Are Ottawa home prices going up or down?